JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 - Jupyter Notebook support (it's in the name! **Ju**lia-**Pyt**hon-**R**)
 - Many small, nice things that add up:
   - Unicode characters like `α` or `β`
-  - nice display of arrays
+  - Nice display of arrays
-  - simple anonymous function syntax
+  - Simple anonymous function syntax
-  - wide range of text editor support
+  - Wide range of text editor support
-  - first-class support for `missing` values across the entire language
+  - First-class support for missing values across the entire language
   - Literate programming support (like R-Markdown)
-- Awesome, built-in `Dates` package that makes working with dates a breeze
+- Built-in `Dates` package that makes working with dates a breeze
-- Directly call and use R and Python code/packages with the `PyCall` and `RCall` packages
+- Ability to directly call and use R and Python code/packages with the `PyCall` and `RCall` packages
-- Error messages are helpful and tell you *what line* the error came from, not just what the error is
+- Error messages are helpful and tell you *what line* the error came from, not just the type of error

 For  power-users, advanced features are easily accessible: parallel programming, broadcasting, types, interfaces, metaprogramming, and more.